|

 UKAHPP does not offer accreditation in any membership categories of

-therapy or counselling with children (for example, Child Psychotherapist),
+therapy or counselling with children (for example, Child Counsellor),

 at present.
 The caseload requirements for accreditation refer to adult